Summit Elevation (m): 3618

 I’ve been dreaming of the Matterhorn of the Rockies since I first laid eyes on her while on a hiking trip to the area in 2008.
 I never actually thought I’d be climbing its NE ridge but it was fun to imagine!
 Towering over everything in its vicinity and visible from almost every prominent peak in south Banff and Kananaskis , Mount Assiniboine is a big, beautiful mountain that has inspired climbers from all over the world to test its charms.
 Many have succeeded but many have also failed – a number of climbers have even lost their life on the steep unforgiving slopes over the years.
 I’ve heard stories of people losing their way and rapping down the north face in white-outs.
 I’ve talked to people who attempted Assiniboine as their first peak and then watched others die from serious injury after slipping on descent – exhausted and inexperienced.

 Hmmm.
 I even went on a scouting mission with a hike up Tent Ridge with the family to scope conditions on the mountain and it looked pretty dry to me from a distance but if the staff at the lodge were saying the route was icy and snowy how could I argue?
 It sits right outside their window after all.
-Kev and I weren’t scared of some snow and ice (Victoria / Huber was another two 11000er peak day we did in bad conditions) so we simply geared up for the possibility and made plans anyway.
+Kev and I weren’t scared of some snow and ice, we climbed Mount Victoria and Mount Huber together just fine in rough conditions.
+We simply geared up for the possibility of snow and ice and made plans to give ‘er.
 The forecast was so good for the whole weekend that we didn’t fully trust it.
 A huge omega block was stabilizing the weather for weeks of sunshine and dead air all over the Rockies – conditions local climbers pray for but only get once or twice a year – at MOST.
 (The block is still here as I’m typing this trip report while sitting on a rock near Drywood Creek after climbing Pincher Ridge on September 24 under warm and dead calm conditions.
 It’s always windy in the Castle area.)

-One thing making our climb a bit unique was that we were planning to bag both the big ‘A’ and Lunette in one push.
-This meant we had to exit via the huge SW face of Assiniboine and Lunette Lake and also had to lug our full packs with all our bivy gear etc up the north ridge of Assiniboine since we weren’t coming back to the hut on our traverse.
-It also meant descending the SW face to Lunette Lake with heavy packs – possibly partly in the dark…
+One thing making our climb a little bit more work than usual was that we were planning to bag both the big ‘A’ and Lunette in one push.
+This meant we had to exit via the huge SW face of Assiniboine and Lunette Lake and also had to lug our full packs with all our bivy gear etc. up the north ridge of Assiniboine since we weren’t coming back to the hut on our traverse.
+It also meant descending the SW face to Lunette Lake with heavy packs – possibly partly in the dark.

 Approach to the Hind Hut & Mount Strom